-A visit to the Crystal Cave is nicely complement with wine tastings at the Wine Garden.
+A visit to the Crystal Cave is nicely complemented with wine tastings at the Wine Garden.
 The Heineman Winery specializes in sweet wines but their selection is quite varied.
 You can purchase souvenirs from the gift shop as well as bottles to take home and give to friends.

 Nathan M: “Very cool.
 I thought the winery would be a waste after seeing the cave, but no, the cave was incredible and the winery tour was interesting and informative.
 The included glass of wine(or juice)was delicious.
-Multiple award winning wines from a vineyard where they still pick the grapes by hand because they have to, machines wont fit!”
+Multiple award-winning wines from a vineyard where they still pick the grapes by hand because they have to, machines won’t fit!”

 Adam R: “A very cool place to visit.
-This is a cave that is also the worlds largest geode.
+This is a cave that is also the world’s largest geode.
 There is also Perry’s Cave right across the street.
 Both are very cool places to visit and very reasonable prices.
-Its a short trip by ferry.
+It’s a short trip by ferry.
 The Island is pretty big for walking.
 You can ferry your car, motorcycle, or bikes.
 Taxis are available as well as golf carts and bicycle rentals.
-Plan on spending a full day and remember to find out when the last ferry leaves the Island to the main land.
+Plan on spending a full day and remember to find out when the last ferry leaves the island to the mainland.
 Have fun!”